cambiotraining/unix-shell/materials/03-remotes/02-remote_files.md

 :::

-## SSHFS
+## Mounting remote filesystem

-SSHFS is another way of using the same SSH protocol to share files in a slightly different way.
+Another way of accessing files on a remote server is to link the remote filesystem to a local folder on our computer - this is referred to as a **mount point**.
-This software allows us to connect the file system of one machine with the file system of another using a "mount point".
+This is done using _SSHFS_, which is another way of using the same SSH protocol to share files over a _mount point_.

 Let's start by making a directory in `~/Desktop/data-shell` to act as this mount point.
 Convention tells us to call it `mnt`: